Introduction

 Playmobil

-In some cases, you can use a physical sky.
-The Solid Angle website explains the concept very clearly : Arnold Physical Sky.
-SkyLight is a good starting point but it is generally not enough to give depth and interest to a shot.
-Clouds and haze would definitely help in that case.
+In many cases, you can use a physical sky (the Arnold website explains the concept very clearly).
+SkyLight is a very good starting point to setup a sequence and you may add depth and visual interest by using clouds, GOBOs and haze in your rig.

-On Playmobil (Director : Lino DiSalvo, PD : Rémi Salmon) we rendered many sequences with the SkyLight from Guerilla.
+On “Playmobil” (Director : Lino DiSalvo, PD : Rémi Salmon) we rendered many sequences with the SkyLight from Guerilla.
 It was more than enough for the look we wanted.
-And there is no risk to have a mismatch between the Sun Direction and the Sky since they are linked.
+And there is no risk to have a mismatch between the Sun and the Sky since they are linked.

 Why is the sky blue ?
 Sunlight reaches Earth’s atmosphere and is scattered in all directions by all the particles in the air.
 Blue is scattered more than other colors because it travels as shorter, smaller waves.